hartmond/certbutler/README.md

 ### Running the Butler
 ``./certbutler <config1>.yaml <config2>.yaml``

+The list of config files can also be provided via an environment variable ``certbutlerconfig=<config1>.yaml,<config2>.yaml``.
+This can be used when using the Docker container.

-In the future, there will be a Dockerfile and a systemd service file for deployment.
+In the future, there will also be a systemd service file for deployment.

 ## Webserver integration
 There are modes for haproxy and nginx.